tcassanelli/pyoof/docs/aperture/index.rst

     fig.tight_layout()

 As mentioned before the aperture distribution is complex, which also depends on the radial offset added to defocus the telescope.
-Depending on that its shape in real and imaginary will change.
+Depending on that its shape in the real and imaginary parts will change.
 In general, the aperture distribution will not be used for the OOF holography study, only the power pattern and phase error will be used for visual inspection.

-In contrast the (field) radiation pattern, has the same inputs, except for the `~numpy.ftt.fft2` routine, which requires two more important parameters.
+In contrast the (field) radiation pattern, has the same inputs, except for the `~numpy.fft.fft2` routine, which requires two more important parameters.
 These are ``resolution`` and ``box_factor``.
 Hence, it is simply executed by,

 .. code-block:: python